egr304-team-205-2025-f/EGR304-2025-F-205.github.io/docs/07-Software Design.md

 The motor control section could also benefit from a more advanced motor driver with built-in current sensing, thermal shutdown, and improved flyback protection to protect electronics and extend the product's lifespan.
 Feedback mechanisms could also be added to allow software to detect jams, overloads, or unsafe conditions.
 This would enhance safety, enable smarter control, and make the device more robust.

-Overall, Version 2.0 of the system would benefit from hardware upgrades that give the software more information, more control, and more efficiency.
+Version 2.0 of the system would benefit from hardware upgrades that give the software more information, more control, and more efficiency.
 By improving sensor interfaces, motor control hardware, and communication methods, the software could evolve from a basic threshold-driven approach into a more intelligent and adaptive design that better supports long-term reliability and performance.